danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 If the video is encoded with variable bitrate, the bitrate cannot exceed the indicated bitrate.

+The scope indicates whether the bitrate applies to all flows bound to a host (1), a specific application (2), a traffic category (3), etc.

 The nominal bitrate is calculated over each second, whereas the burst bitrate is calculated over the signaled interval (burst-duration).